 Reversal Chart Pattern: Triple Bottoms

-Like the triple tops pattern, the triple bottoms patterns pattern only has an entry signal to buy (buy).
-This signal is triggered when the price breaks the support level which is at the lowest level of the valley between two peaks and closed above it.
+Like the triple top’s pattern, the triple bottoms patterns pattern only has an entry signal to buy (buy).
+This signal is triggered when the price is between two peaks then closed above it.
 This breakout should be accompanied by an increase in volume as a decreasing volume may indicate a false breakout.

-However, the price will usually try to retest the previous resistance level, which will now be the support level (after penetration) and may even break this level again before the uptrend is in effect.
+However, prices will usually try to retest the previous resistance level.
+What will now be the support level (after penetration) and can even break this level before the uptrend takes effect.

-If the support level is able to be broken by a strong price movement, you should be cautious and may be an indication of the exit level of the trading, wanting to re-entry as the price breaks back above the support level.
+If the support level can be broken by strong price movements.
+You must be careful and may be an indication of the exit trading level. who want to enter again because the price broke back above the support level.

-The level of triple bottoms can be more reliable than double bottoms because the support level in the valley has been through three tests and is able to survive.
+Triple bottoms can be more reliable than double bottoms.
+That’s because the support level in the valley has gone through three tests and is able to survive.